dtaylor15/osTicket-SystemAdmin-Config/README.md

 <p> Arrive at Help Topics: Admin Panel -> Manage -> Help Topics -> Add new help topic -> Configure according to your organization's standards.

-For this example, I used three topics: Business Critical Outage, Personal Computer Issues, Equipment Request, and Password Reset.
+For this example, I used three topics: Business Critical Outage, Personal Computer Issues, Equipment Requests, and Password Reset.
 I configured "Business Critical Outage" tickets to be automatically categorized with a SEV-A SLA plan.
 These types of tickets are automatically assigned to the system admin.  </p>

 <br />